wnet-ieg-2/pbs-passport-authenticate/README.md

 * One free phone call, scheduled in advance, with a duration of not longer than an hour, for initial installation and setup help;
 * Further email and phone consultation for installation and setup assistance can be arranged at a rate of $175/hour.

-WNET IEG is also available to contract with stations for website design, visual and technical customizations.
-Technical customizations could include such Passport-related features as automated COVE video integration, a Membership Vault Lookup Form or donation 'instant gratification' similar to what we've done on Thirteen.org.
-Please visit http://ieg.wnet.org , review our services, and contact us if interested!